Beer Brats on the Grill is Like Sunday in Wisconsin

 Prior to browning the bratwurst on the grill, broiled or pan-fried they are precooked by simmering or steaming in beer.
 By simmering the brats in beer, you can be confident that the pork is 100% cooked and safe to eat prior to grilling.
 Once they are on a hot grill, they brown very quickly, making them a great party food.

 Please Don’t Boil Beer Brats

-Boiling can leach a lot of flavor out of the brats and has the potential to overcook them and make the brats dry when you grill them.
+Boiling can leach a lot of flavor out of the brats and has the potential to overcook them and make the brats dry, tough, and dull tasting when you grill them.
 Dry brats bad, juicy brats good!
 If you have always boiled brats in the past or were taught to boil brats, try my method instead.
 You may find that your beer brats are a lot juicier, more tender, and have better flavor with my technique.

 I like to make a bed of onions in the bottom of the pot to lay the brats on, then fill the pot with enough beer to come halfway up the sides of the brats.
 Once the beer is steaming, I turn the brats once and place the cover on and let them steam for 12-15 minutes.
-This will partially simmer and steam the brats leaving them juicy and delicious.
+This will partially simmer and steam the beer brats leaving them juicy and delicious.

 Can You Make Non-Alcohol Versions of Beer Brats?

 Yes, absolutely!
 I often use non-alcoholic beers and they work great, as well as ginger beer or ginger ale.
-Ginger is one of the main spices in bratwursts, so ginger beer is a great substitute.
+Ginger is one of the main spices in bratwursts, so ginger beer is a great substitute when grilling beer brats.